PennyLeScroche/PennyLeScroche.github.io/notes.md

 Each "class" will have various skill trees that unlock and augment abilities.

 Bigfoot
-Fog/Focus: a stealth tree
+Focus: a stealth tree
-Force: Strength tree
+Knock: Strength tree
 Woop: battle cries

 Vampire